devcpune/solid-doodle/README.md

 ## Team Name
-CodeAi
 - Amar Nagargoje
 - Atharva Barve
 - Tejas Bhadane
 - Nirav Madariya

 ## Description
 Our app enables special childrens with down syndrome to learn classifyng wet and dry waste by looking at the images.
 The app teaches and tells using text to speech weather the choice made by the individual is right or not, so to improve their performance of special children.